ENQUIRE NOW

 Tony learned from a documentary that the young Rostropovich would hang bread above his head, so he could quickly eat it during practice breaks.
 Rostropovich gained a worldwide reputation.
 This was in no small part due to the minimum four hours of practice he put in daily.
 This encourages Tony to practice more.

 Tony also admires Rostropovich because he was widely regarded as man of deep and uncompromising convictions.
-Put another way, he had Integrity, an important Huili Value that Tony strives to cultivate.
+Put another way, he had Integrity, an important Hiba Value that Tony strives to cultivate.

 Written by Virginia